UmutTurk24/8-puzzle-heuristic/README.md

 ### Homework-1 of Machine Reasoning, taken at Davidson College, Fall 2021

-Compare the efficiency of two different heuristics
+Assignment: Compare the efficiency of two different heuristics for 8-puzzle.

+There are 4 different python files in this repository, each was ran in parallel to collect data.